American Academy of Optometry Scientific Research Career Development Award

 Applications should be in Arial 11 font with half-inch margins and be single spaced.
 Video materials should be provided on DVD as needed, with one DVD included with each printed copy of the proposal.
 Applicants should submit six printed copies and an electronic copy of all materials (see mailing instructions at the end of the application).

 Review process: A Standing Review Committee has been appointed by the AAO President in consultation with the Chair of the AAO’s Research Committee, consisting of six members including an appointed Chair.
 All applicants will receive a detailed summary statement.
 Following committee review, results will be provided to the AAO Board of Directors for final decisions on funding.

 Review criteria: The overall score will be based primarily on: (1) Potential for growth and (2) Potential for future major extramural funding.
 A 1-9 NIH priority score scale will be utilized.
 No subscale scores will be provided to the applicant.
 Projects must be in line with the purpose of the award and have relevance to optometry.
 While mentorship is not required, it is encouraged.
 In areas where the applicant is expanding or developing their skillset, the inclusion of a senior collaborator or advisors to assist them would be an asset and strengthen their research team.

 Application and review timeline:

-- Board ratifies Committee recommendations at October 21, 2014 conference call.
+- Board ratifies Committee recommendations at October Board meeting.

-- Awardees notified soon after October 21 with public announcement at the Awards Program in Denver.
+- Awardees notified onsite in Chicago, with public announcement at the Awards Program.